Flag-transitive, point-imprimitive symmetric $2$-$(v,k,\lambda )$ designs with $k>\lambda \left(\lambda-3 \right)/2$: Proof of Theorem

-(Cases (i)--(vi) bring together some of the automorphism groups of the $2$-designs listed in Theorem \ref{Monty}.
-For instance, $\Gamma L_{2}(p^{m})$ contains $G_{x _{i}}^{\Delta _{i}}$ when this one is as in (2a) or in (2c) of Theorem \ref{Monty}, and $Q_{8}\circ D_{8}).S_{5}$ contains $G_{x _{i}}^{\Delta _{i}}$ when this one is as in (2b.iii) or in (2c.v)).\\ It is easy to check that only groups in (i) for $p^{m}=2,3,4,5$ and in (vi) admit a quotient group containing $A_{p^{m}+1}$ as a normal subgroup.
+Cases (i)--(viii) bring together some of the automorphism groups of the $2$-designs listed in Theorem \ref{Monty}.
+For instance, $\Gamma L_{2}(p^{m})$ contains $G_{x _{i}}^{\Delta _{i}}$ when this one is as in (2.a.i) or in (2.c.i) of Theorem \ref{Monty}, $(Q_{8}\circ D_{8}).S_{5}$ contains $G_{x _{i}}^{\Delta _{i}}$ when this one is as in (2.b.iii) or in (2.c.vi) and the group in case (vii) contains the groups in (2.c.v) and for $q=2$ (2.c.vii) (the non solvable case) of Theorem \ref{Monty}.

+It is easy to check that only groups in (i) for $p^{m}=2,3,4,5$ and in (vi) admit a quotient group containing $A_{p^{m}+1}$ as a normal subgroup.
 Actually, $p^{m}\neq 2$ by Lemma \ref{c=d}, and $p^{m}\neq 5$ since $A_{6}$ occurs only in (i) for $p^m=9$ and in (vi) for $p^m=4$.
 If $p^{m}=3$, then $G$ is solvable by \cite{P} and also this case is ruled out.
 Thus $p^{m}=4$ and hence the assertion (I) follows from \cite{LPR}.